 We were able to obtain funding through SmartBiz after getting turned down by 5 banks, and we have seen this happen with many of our clients.
 How can this be?
 SmartBiz is the middleman between you and the lender.
 They partner with banks and understand each bank’s specific underwriting requirements.
 As a result, they will help you will package your loan and present it to the bank in a way that increases the likelihood that you’ll get funded.

 SmartBiz also has excellent customer service.
 From the beginning, you will be matched with a dedicated rep who will work with you throughout the process and answer any questions you might have.
 Even after SmartBiz submitted our loan package to the lender, the rep was our main point of contact for everything related to our loan.

 Downsides to SmartBiz?
-They only go up to $350K, so if you need a larger loan, you should consider Wells Fargo or Live Oak.
+They only go up to $350K for working capital loans (but up to $5MM for commercial real estate), so if you need a larger working capital loan, you should consider Wells Fargo or Live Oak.
 Also, fees are on the high side.
 Beyond fees that all lenders charge, SmartBiz charges a 2 % referral fee and 2 % packaging fee which Wells Fargo and Live Oak Bank do not charge.
 However, this money comes out of the loan.
 SmartBiz has to charge these fees because they are not a lender, and this is how they make money.
 Interest rates are similar among all three companies because the SBA sets maximum interest rates.

 Best SBA Lender for Select Industries: Live Oak Bank

 Live Oak Bank is an online bank that focuses exclusively on making SBA 7a loans to small businesses in these 12 industries:

 - Veterinary Practices